 - The student is advised to discuss the grievance informally with the person who is the source of the grievance.
 If the grievance is resolved by the parties, the matter is deemed closed.
 If the grievance is not resolved at this level, the student may request an informal review by the following designated College Administrators or designee.
 The designated College Administrator is responsible for explaining the grievance procedure to the complainant.
 To promote a fair and swift resolution of their concerns, students are advised to consult with only those administrators designated by this procedure, unless there are compelling reasons to do otherwise.
 Below is a list of designated college personnel.

-- Vice President for Forrest County Operations (Forrest County Center Students)
+- Vice President for Forrest County Center, Allied Health and Nursing Program (Forrest County Center Students)

-- Vice President for Poplarville Campus and Instruction (Non-Campus General Education Students)
+- Senior Vice President for Instruction/Provost (Non-Campus General Education and Non-Campus Career Technical Students)

 - Director of eLearning (online students)